We may earn money or other compensation from the companies or products mentioned in this post.

 - Buy before Disneyland prices go up.
 Disneyland ticket prices generally go up each year by at least a few dollars, and sometimes Disney raises rates more than one time a year without notice.
 Generally, ticket prices increase at the beginning of a new year.
 Basically, if you know when you want to visit Disneyland, lock in your ticket prices as early as possible.
 My ticket partner even offers a Disneyland layaway plan so you can lock in the current ticket prices without worrying about a price increase.

 - What if I only have one day?
 Disneyland does not offer discounts on one day tickets.
-In February 2016, Disneyland adopted a seasonal pricing structure where you view dates and prices marked value, regular and peak.
-2019 prices for value days at Disneyland are $104, regular days at Disneyland are $129 and peak days at Disneyland are $149.
+Prices for various tier days at Disneyland are $104 and go up to $154.
 That’s for one park, one day only.
 Why pay that when you can go for two days for a little bit more, especially if you want to park hop?
 Plus, multi-day tickets don’t need to be used consecutively.
-If you’re absolutely sure you can only do one day, you can use the Target RedCard trick to save 5%.
-Just go to your nearest Target store and use your Target RedCard to purchase Disney gift cards at 5% off (it’s a loophole since these aren’t technically gift cards, they’re classified as entertainment cards).
-You can then use those gift cards to the purchase a Disney ticket at the ticket booth.

 Disneyland Ticket Calculator